AliSoftware/alisoftware.github.io/_posts/2016-02-06-async-errors.md

 }
 ```

-Which also calls the `completion` block by passing a `Result` object built from a throwing closure[^like-builder].
+This also calls the `completion` block by passing a `Result` object built from a throwing closure[^like-builder].

 [^like-builder]: Take a pause for a second there.
 See how this code looks really like the one we wrote using `UserBuilder` at the beginning of that article?
 Feels like we were on the right path 😉

-Then we can chain it all using `flatMap`, and/or go back in the `do…catch` world, depending on our needs:
+Now we can chain it all using `flatMap`, and/or go back in the `do…catch` world, depending on our needs:

 ```swift
 fetch(someURL) { (resultData: Result<NSData>) in